DimitarL/interview-challenge-backend/README.md

 Thanks for applying for a backend role at Outdoorsy.
 We've put together this code challenge, which should take around 3-4 hours to complete.

+## Running
+### Running the db
+1. Go to the project home directory
+2. Access the directory migrations via `cd migrations`
+3. Run the db with `docker-compose up`

+### Running the server
+1. Go to the project home directory
+2. Run the server with `go run main.go`

 ## Functionality
 The task is to develop a rentals JSON API that returns a list of rentals that can be filtered, sorted, and paginated.
 We have included files to create a database of rentals.